Superinjective Simplicial Maps of the Complexes of Curves on Nonorientable Surfaces: Properties of Superinjective Simplicial Maps

-{\bf Case 1:} Suppose $a'$ is a 1-sided simple closed curve whose complement is orientable.
+\begin{proof} Let $a$ be a 1-sided simple closed curve on $N$ whose complement is nonorientable.
+Let $a' \in \lambda([a])$.
+By Lemma \ref{easy} we know that $a'$ is a 1-sided simple closed curve.
+Suppose the complement of $a'$ is orientable.
 This case happens only if the genus of $N$ is odd.
 So, suppose $g =2r +1$, where $r \geq 1$.
 In this case $a$ can be put into a maximal simplex $\Delta$ of dimension $4r + n -2$.
 Since $\lambda$ is injective by Lemma \ref{inj}, $\lambda(\Delta)$ is a simplex of dimension $4r + n-2$.
 By using Euler characteristic arguments we see that the complement of $a'$ has genus $r$ and $n+1$ boundary components.
 So, in the complement of $a'$ there can be at most a $3r + n - 3$ dimensional simplex, hence there can be at most a $3r + n - 2$ dimensional simplex containing $a'$ on $N$.
 Since dim $\lambda(\Delta) = 4r + n - 2 > 3r + n - 2$ as $r \geq 1$, we get a contradiction.
+So, the complement of $a'$ is nonorientable. \end{proof}